What is Chemotherapy?

 - Loss of appetite

-- Increased risk for infections due to affects on bone marrow
+- Increased risk for infections due to effects on bone marrow

 - Mouth sores